josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👹_Fork_Behaviour_Containment/README.md

 - How complaints vanish, invert, or rebound through twinning pivots.
 - Where paper coherence masks logical impossibility.
 - How downstream layers accept flips once authentication is passed.
+- What happens when twins are both capable of appropriate escalation (🐕🦴).
 - Tools for auditors to detect misidentification, suppressed logs, and abnormal forks.

 ---